FinalPrayer/hls_gateway/readme.md

 sets the input link and the nickname into the database.
 After the setup, user can watch the HLS stream using provided address.

+If FFMpeg is downloaded/compiled without adding into `PATH`, you can specify the path of FFMpeg by setting the environmental parameter `FFMPEG_PATH` to the corresponding executable location.

 ## Installation
 As this project is still under early development, deployment onto production is not yet supported.
 User can still install the software